 For these reasons, concerned senior doctors in rural district hospitals in northern KwaZuluNatal Province, to which community service doctors (CSDs) were allocated, decided to be proactive in designating mentors to support them.
 A mentor was thus chosen in each of these hospitals.
 A meeting was held in November 1998 to prepare these mentors for the arrival of the community service doctors and to learn together about mentoring.
 Doctors from 13 hospitals in northern KwaZuluNatal were invited.
-(A similar process took place parallel to this at 2 other sites in central and southern KwaZuluNatal.)
+(A similar process took place parallel to this at 2 other sites in central and southern KwaZulu Natal.)

 The first meeting decided that there was a need to support each other in the process of mentoring these conscripts and to meet regularly to discuss issues and assist each other.
 This northern group met an additional 3 times over the subsequent year, the final meeting being a review of the year and planning for the next cohort on the basis of this.
 They continued to meet for some time thereafter.
 At the same time, meetings of community service doctors themselves were also facilitated.
-The Rural Health Initiative of the South African Academy of Family Practice/Primary Care sponsored the meetings, held at a hotel in a central venue.
+The meetings, held at a hotel in a central venue, were sponsored by the Rural Health Initiative of the South African Academy of Family Practice/Primary Care.
 Although the numbers varied, a solid group of 10 to 15 senior doctors from these northern rural hospitals met on each occasion.